Dogs don't drink. They don't reach for recreational drugs. And they don't live for the soaps. As a rule, dogs prefer

 Learning “DOG"s goal is not to teach dog obedience.
 It is to share the principles of simple canine common sense with people who work with multiple dogs on a daily basis so they, and their canine charges, can better communicate.

 Looking to make your shelter, rescue or training/ boarding facility calmer, quieter and a nicer place to be?
-Unable to attend one of the Learning "DOG" Conferences?
-This handbook from the conference can help.
+This handbook from the Learning "DOG" Conference can help.

 Seeking help with your own dogs or those belonging to others?
 Check out "SMILE! and other practical life lessons your dogs can teach you (while you are training them)" at: www.givesmiles.us.

 TABLE OF CONTENTS